deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **TIP NAME**<br>
 Shows the tip name, click on it to edit the name.<br>
 Keep clicking to switch to the next characters, it will exit editing mode when clicking in the last character.<br>
-Additionally, you can navigate to any position using rotate-while-pressing method.<br>
+Additionally, you can navigate to any position using drag-rotation method.<br>
   - **PID Kp**<br>
 The proportional term, changes the PWM duty cycle based on how far the measured temperature is from the desired temperature.<br>
   - **PID Ki**<br>